rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## How we got together

 Small anecdote how it started with a simple Tweet by Tom.

 We next met with the intent to share experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.

-Björn and me who were participating in this meeting raised our hands and we met for the first time
+Björn and me who were participating in this meeting raised our hands.
+We've never met each other before.

+We organized a seperate meeting to discuss more details and to get to know each other.

 ## How it started